 James Hill — Billie Jean

 James Hill, an award-winning ukulele player and songwriter hailing from Canada, has been called a "ukulele wunderkind," and an artist who "gives the ukulele its dignity back without ever taking himself too seriously."
 Performing live for a crowd in California, Hill and his "imaginary band" illustrate these comments perfectly during an enchanting version of Michael Jackson's "Billie Jean."
 With just a uke, Hill plays the bass line, percussion, and piano parts.
-Put it all together, and you have a fascinating one-man ukulele performance.
+Put it all together, and you have a fascinating one-man ukulele performance, and one of the best ukulele songs.

 Noah & The Whale – 5 Years’ Time (Sun, Sun, Sun)